-Case study Supporting grassroots
+Supporting grassroots

 A number of our business units support grassroots organisations in the community.
 Selco for example supported the next generation of talent and those that play rugby at grassroots level.
 Amateur rugby league clubs were invited to enter for the chance to win £2,000 worth of building materials to improve their facilities.
 More than 200 clubs entered the competition, West Leeds amateur rugby league football club won and were able to complete a new community clubhouse.
 MacBlair, have also supported grassroots sports teams close to their stores through monetary donations at a branch level.
-Financial Statements

-Case study Supporting the next generation of tradespeople
+Supporting the next generation of tradespeople